nyagah/fastly-edge-dict-redirects/README.md

   There are 2 main Go files:

   1.) *create-edge-dict.go -> To create a new Edge Dictionary (shouldn't be used that often)*
-  2.) *add-csv-to-edge-dict.go -> To upload new redirects from CSV file*
+  2.) *add-csv-to-edge-dict.go -> To upload new URL redirects from CSV file to Edge Dictionary*

   # Installation